adarshbalu/covid_track/README.md

 ## Contributing

-wallabag app is a free and open source project developed by volunteers.
+Covid-19 Track app is a free and open source project developed by volunteers.
 Any contributions are welcome.
 Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/wallabag/android-app/issues)
- * [Translate the app](https://hosted.weblate.org/projects/wallabag/android-app/) (you don't have to create an account).
- * Write some code.
-Please follow the code style used in the project to make a review process faster.

 ## Credits
-Thanks to Michael Cook ([Twitter](https://twitter.com/mcookie)/[website](https://cookicons.co/)) for the app icon.
+Thanks to  Wanicon (https://flaticon.com/authors/wanicon) for the app icon.

 ## License